psychogun/psychogun.github.io/docs/freenas/LazyLibrarian-in-a-FreeNAS-iocage-jail.md

 ---
 layout: default
-title: How to install LazyLibrarian
+title: How to install LazyLibrarian in a FreeNAS iocage jail
 parent: FreeNAS
 nav_order: 9
 ---